KeeganIsCool0/PRISMHybridVision/CONTRIBUTING.md

 # Contributing

-This document shows you how to make a pull request.
+This document shows you how to make a pull request. **Engineers and software developers wanted!**

 ## Downloading & Editing